canonical/checkbox/checkbox-ng/docs/index.rst

 Running stable release update tests
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-CheckBoxNG has special support for running stable release updates tests in an automated manner.
+CheckboxNG has special support for running stable release updates tests in an automated manner.
 This runs all the jobs from the *sru.whitelist* and sends the results to the certification website.